barnabycollins/monorepo-playground/README.md

 </details>

-## Not implemented
+## Not in scope

-These jobs are expected to be fairly simple but were deemed to be out of scope for this spike.
+These jobs are expected to be fairly simple but were not included in this spike.

 - Pruning source & unit test files before publishing packages
 - Pre-commit checks
+- Validating that the published npm packages work properly when imported

 ## Notes